vsespb/mt-aws-glacier/README.md

 	 4. `mtime-and-treehash` - compares file last modification time, if it differs - compares TreeHash.
 If modification time is not changed, file treated as not-modified, treehash not checked.

-	 5. `always-positive` - always replace files, Modification time and TreeHash are ignored.
+	 5. `always-positive` - always treat files as modified, Modification time and TreeHash are ignored.
 Probably makes some sense only with `--filter` options.

+	 6. `size-only` - treat files as modified only if size differs

 	NOTE: default mode for detect is `mtime-and-treehash`, it's more performance wise (treehash checked only for files with modification time changed), but `mtime-or-treehash` and `treehash` are more safe in case you're not sure which programs change your files and how.